 Being the invention of the infamous Kim Dotcom, Mega allows you to store files through an encrypted connection and maintain control over your encryption key.
 That effectively prevents others, including the provider, from scanning your content.
 In addition, the sync client is open-source and open to vulnerability checks, further adding to an already secure service.

 Paid subscription users have four tiers of options:

 - Pro Lite - 400GB for $6 a month (£4.50, €4.99, around AU$7.50)

 - Pro I - 2TB for $12 a month (£9, €9.99, around AU$16)

 - Pro II - 8TB for $23 a month (£17, €19.99, around AU$30)

 - Pro III - 16TB for $35 a month (£26, €29.99, around AU$46)

 Ever since the switch to Windows 10, Microsoft’s cloud storage solution is directly integrated into the file explorer, allowing immediate use for users who want to jumpstart their online backup.
 There are also Android and iOS apps for mobile uploads, as well as an improved app for Mac users.

 As a Microsoft platform, OneDrive works closely with Microsoft Office and Office 365 suite, which is rather helpful if you are looking to boost productivity.
 Photos app can also sync images across all your devices using OneDrive, and you can selectively sync files that are stored on your hard drive.
+In addition, the mobile app has some interesting features, like the multi-page scanning that allows you to scan multiple pages and save them as a single document, which you can then access anywhere from any device.
 Premium plans come with Office 365, productivity tools, and tighter security.